Prepare and release CAC Featured Content rewrite

 I'm going to write up the release announcement post and then I can release the plugin.
 Hopefully by the end of today! :-)

-#17 Updated by Dominic Giglio over 6 years ago
+#17 Updated by Dominic Giglio about 9 years ago

 The release announcement is done: